alechenninger/blog/posts/fakes.md

 The same can be true of our own code.
 If we organize our code in layers, where each layer depends on a well-tested layer beneath it, we rarely need to replace dependencies with test doubles at all.
-The bug shouldn't be there, because we've tested it, mitigating one of the "cons" of integration.
+The bug shouldn't be _there_, because we've tested _there_, mitigating one of the "cons" of integration.

 <div class="separator" style="clear: both;"><a href="https://1.bp.blogspot.com/--wWnJ8UntFU/X53cMnbuReI/AAAAAAAAWbA/P4krjkQNHr8AlhYEZrstPfYLk4LhjrCrgCPcBGAYYCw/s2048/app_architecture.png" style="display: block; padding: 1em 0; text-align: center; "><img alt="" border="0" height="600" data-original-height="2048" data-original-width="1948" src="https://1.bp.blogspot.com/--wWnJ8UntFU/X53cMnbuReI/AAAAAAAAWbA/P4krjkQNHr8AlhYEZrstPfYLk4LhjrCrgCPcBGAYYCw/s600/app_architecture.png"/></a></div>